clause-bielefeld/clause-bielefeld.github.io/cli.md

 ---
 layout: post
-title: Teaching / Command Line
+title: Using the (Unix) Command Line
 permalink: teaching/cli/
 ---

-# Using the (Unix) Command Line

 ## Anatomy of Prompts and Commands